zencart/documentation/content/dev/code/notifiers.md

 ### Generic Formal Parameter Interpretation

-One more method for interpretation of parameters is possible when using a single method to monitor multiple events.
+If you choose not to use event-specific "update" function names, then in order for your Observer to respond to the varying $parameters received when triggered, you will need to do some special treatment based on the `$eventID` that was triggered.

-The update method may simply "interpret" the parameters in a switch statement, according to the specific eventID being passed.
+The following approach is a way to trick the update method into "interpreting" the parameters using a switch statement according to the specific eventID being passed.

 Here's an example from the Edit Orders plugin.
 Each of the monitored events uses different parameters, so the formal parameters used in the `update` function declaration are generic.

 ```
     public function update(&$class, $eventID, $p1, &$p2, &$p3, &$p4, &$p5)
     {
         switch ($eventID) {
             // -----
-            // Issued during the orders-listing sidebar generation, after the upper button-list has been created.
+            // Triggered during the orders-listing sidebar generation, after the upper button-list has been created.
             //
             // $p1 ...
 Contains the current $oInfo object, which contains the orders-id.
             // $p2 ...
 A reference to the current $contents array; the NEXT-TO-LAST element has been updated